 The surface water assessment has identified the areas of subsidence footprint that will develop potential for residual ponding (post-mining).
 Mitigation measures to minimise ponding by facilitating drainage in the subsidence footprint have been designed and incorporated into the Project design to minimise the extent of subsidence-induced ponding (WRM 2022).
 Areas subject to predicted residual ponding which cannot be mitigated by drainage works are predicted to experience ponding during flooding events for a maximum period of several months in every few years.
-Ponding extent will typically be less than the maximum modelled extent and duration shorter than worst-case scenario predicted, pumping of ponding areas may also be undertaken when depth exceeds 0.5m at the deepest location, further reducing ponding extent and duration.

-Notwithstanding these predictions, a conservative assessment approach has been taken and the ponding areas changed hydrological regime is considered to be potentially deleterious to the existing vegetation communities particularly ecological values associated with tree species (Section 21.12.3.1).
+This changed hydrological regime is considered to be potentially deleterious to the existing vegetation communities particularly ecological values associated with tree species (Section 21.12.3.1).